2024-25 Awards & Scholarships:

 There are many scholarships created for Sisler CREATE students, in the areas of animation students can apply for the following scholarships:

-TOON BOOM ANIMATION EXCELLENCE SCHOLARSHIP
+THE 2024-25 CREATE X TOON BOOM ANIMATION – ANIMATION EXCELLENCE SCHOLARSHIP

-TOON BOOM STORYBOARDING EXCELLENCE SCHOLARSHIP
+THE 2024-25 CREATE X TOON BOOM ANIMATION – STORYBOARDING EXCELLENCE SCHOLARSHIP

 Heshka Scholarship for Digital Innovation Scholarships